-Join us as we seek the Lord together as a church family in our annual prayer and fasting “SEEK WEEK” on October 21-23.
+Join us as we seek the Lord together as a church family in our annual prayer and fasting “SEEK WEEK” on January 27-29.

 Prayer and fasting are integral parts of developing our relationship with Christ.
 It is a time when we quiet ourselves from the distractions around us so that we can hear from God more clearly.
-Fasting helps focus our prayer and give it resolve.
+Fasting helps focus our prayer and gives it resolve.
 It isn’t about starving or losing weight; it’s about a deeper connection with God.

 Prayer Pocket Schedule